MT1218/MT1218/README.md

 - :school: I am a 3rd year student studying Software Engineering and Cyber Security.
 - :technologist: I've been in love with programming ever since I was 15, when I made my first calculator program in Python.
 - :computer: I like to participate in Capture the Flag (CTF) events with my university club.
-- :student: I’m currently learning about Cloud Computing, particularly Microsoft Azure.
+- :student: I'm currently learning about Cloud Computing, particularly Microsoft Azure.
 - :boom: You can see my latest CTF writeups and project details on my [website](https://mt1218.github.io).
 <br>